Describe a Time you had a Disagreement with Someone IELTS Cue Card

 1. If there is a disagreement, what do you do?

 It thrives primarily upon the issue.
-If it is a minor alteration, I leave no stone unturned to not let it escalate and discuss it with the person I disagree with and carry on.
+If it is a minor alteration, I leave no stone unturned to not let it escalate, discuss it with the person I disagree with, and continue.
 However, if it’s something vital, I take the opinion of my parents and friends to make informed decisions.

 2. How can we prevent disagreements from escalating into a fight?

 I think remaining calm and rational is a prudent approach.
 I think the optimum method to de-escalate issues is to wait.
-We always make imprudent choices when we give unnecessary attention to our issues.
-I usually take the services of a neutral person and make informed decisions blessed on the feedback.
+We always make imprudent choices when we give unnecessary attention to our problems.
+I usually take the services of a neutral person and make informed decisions based on the feedback.

 3. Who do you think should teach children to respect- teachers or parents?